 Baby development milestones and stages come thick and fast in their first two years, here's what to expect.

 From stay-still newborn to always-moving toddler.
 The baby developmental stages are basically a timeline of every milestone your baby will hit in the first year of their life.
-Every baby is different, and it's true that every baby develops in their own way and time, but as a general rule the timing is usually the same, give or take a month of two.
+Like when do babies smile, or when do babies start rolling over?
+Every baby is different, and it's true that every child development looks different for every child but as a general rule the timing is usually the same, give or take a month or two.

 New parents tend to find themselves asking ‘when will my baby smile?’ when will my baby sit up?’, or 'when will my baby crawl?'
 So we have all the answers for you here...